Pam Hupp charged with murder in Betsy Faria case

 In a letter, Wood said no officers related to any Lincoln County law enforcement agency would be investigating the Faria case.

-Shortly after the review was announced, the Lincoln County Sheriff's Office posted online about 1,200 pages of Major Case reports and files from the original Faria investigation in the spirit of transparency after renewed attention on the story.
+Shortly after the review was announced, the Lincoln County Sheriff's Office posted online approximately 1,200 pages of Major Case reports and files from the original Faria investigation in the spirit of transparency after renewed attention on the story.

 "I think Mr. Gumpenberger and Pam Hupp's mother would still be here today if Lincoln County had done their job properly,” Russ Faria told 5 On Your Side back in 2019.